allamand/cdk-magento-fargate/README.md

 pj deploy
 ```

-The deploy action will apply the CDK generated CloudFormation template to your AWS Account.
+The deploy action will apply the CDK generated-CloudFormation template to your AWS Account.
 (Note, the services deployed here will incur costs in your account).

-## Install magento demo content
+## Install Magento demo content

-We propose two ways to configure your magento website.
+We propose two ways to configure your Magento website.

-1. Using a build Pipelineallowing to configure the final magento website into a big Docker Image, and then uses this Image in the `docker/Dockerfile.noefs`
+1. Using a build Pipelineallowing to configure the final Magento website into a big Docker Image, and then uses this Image in the `docker/Dockerfile.noefs`
 2. Using the Admin task, allowing to connect to an empty magento website, and configure it in the running phase.

 ### Warm up page cache